 Cross-border funding between banks collapsed following the bankruptcy of Lehman Brothers, but the withdrawal of funding was not uniform across countries.
 This column argues that the composition of cross-border bank-to-bank funding can help to explain why.
 Interbank funding between unrelated banks is particularly vulnerable to global shocks, but intragroup funding between related banks can act as a stabilising force, particularly for advanced economies with a high share of global parent banks.
 Policymakers should look at disaggregated cross-border bank-to-bank flows, as doing otherwise could result in a misleading assessment of financial stability risks.

-Gara Afonso, Anna Kovner, Antoinette Schoar 26 April 2010
+Gara Afonso, Anna Kovner, Antoinette Schoar, Monday, April 26, 2010

 Many commentators have argued that interbank lending froze following the collapse of Lehman Brothers.
 This column presents evidence from the fed funds market that, while rates spiked and loan terms became more sensitive to borrower risk, mean borrowing amounts remained stable on aggregate.
 It seems likely that the market did not expand to meet additional demand for funds.